Junaid Jamshed: Early life and education

-Junaid Jamshed was born in Karachi to Jamshed Akbar Khan (d.
+Junaid Jamshed was born in Karachi to a Khattak Pashtun father Jamshed Akbar Khan (d.
 2016), a group captain in the Pakistan Air Force from Nowshera, and Nafeesa Akbar Khan, the granddaughter of the nawab of Loharu State.
 His maternal uncle Sahibzada Jahangir, nicknamed "Chico", is a businessman based in London who has been one of the founding members of Imran Khan's Pakistan Tehreek-e-Insaf party, and whose son Sherry Jahangir was an actor better known for his role as M.A.
 Jinnah in PTV classic drama Jinnah Se Quaid, while another son, Kafeel Jahangir, was an England-based domestic cricketer who has played as an all-rounder for Hertfordshire.
 Other relatives include politician Fauzia Kasuri, who was his aunt, and actor Alyy Khan, his cousin.

 After graduating from an international boarding high school in Yanbu' al Bahr in Saudi Arabia, Jamshed wanted to join the Pakistan Air Force to become a fighter pilot.
 However his weak eyesight prevented this.
 He then entered the University of Engineering and Technology in Lahore, where he took mathematics and physics before declaring his major in mechanical engineering.
 In 1990, Jamshed gained a Bachelor of Science degree, graduating in mechanical engineering.

+After graduating with a degree in engineering from the University of Engineering and Technology in Lahore, Jamshed briefly worked as a civilian contractor and engineer for the Pakistan Air Force before focusing on a musical career.